esphome/esphome-docs/components/modbus_controller.rst

       unit_of_measurement: "AH"
       value_type: U_WORD

+The configuration example above creates a ``modbus_controller`` hub talking to a Modbus device at address ``1`` with a baudrate of ``115200`` bps .

+Modbus sensors can be directly defined (inline) under the ``modbus_controller`` hub or as standalone components.
+Technically there is no difference between the "inline" and the standard definitions approach.

 Below you find a few general tips about using Modbus in more advanced scenarios.
 Applicable functionalities have links pointing here: